-4.4 Ball lost or becoming unfit for play
+4.5 Ball lost or becoming unfit for play

-- 4.4.1 If, during play, the ball cannot be found or recovered or the umpires agree that it has become unfit for play through normal use, the umpires shall replace it with a ball which has had wear comparable with that which the previous ball had received before the need for its replacement. - 4.4.2 In the event of a ball becoming wet and soggy because of play continuing during inclement weather, or it being affected by dew, and in the opinion of the umpires the ball becomes unfit for play, the ball shall be replaced with a ball that has had a similar amount of wear. - 4.4.3 In the case of 4.4.2, a bowler or batter may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise will be final. - 4.4.4 When the ball is replaced, the umpire shall inform the batters and the fielding captain.
+4.5.1 If, during play, the ball cannot be found or recovered or the umpires agree that it has become unfit for play through normal use, the umpires shall replace it with a ball which has had wear comparable with that which the previous ball had received before the need for its replacement.

+- 4.5.2 In the event of a ball becoming wet and soggy because of play continuing during inclement weather, or it being affected by dew, and in the opinion of the umpires the ball becomes unfit for play, the ball shall be replaced with a ball that has had a similar amount of wear. - 4.5.3 In the case of 4.5.2, a bowler or batsman may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise will be final. - 4.5.4 Where the ball needs to be replaced for any reason after 110 overs have been bowled with it, it shall be replaced with a new ball. - 4.5.5 When the ball is replaced, the umpire shall inform the batsmen and the fielding captain.